 Most law firms using legal billing software have per hour billing policies for their legal services, in which case a case management software like Smokeball that has automatic attorney time tracking software can help increase the amount of time captured.
 But there are some circumstances where using a contingency fee agreement may work better for the client and the lawyer.
 Let’s take a closer look at how some law firms work on a contingency fee basis.

-Contingency Fee Definition
+Contingency Fee Basics

 In essence, a contingency fee agreement is when a lawyer only gets paid when or if they win the legal case for the client.
-When a lawyer is working on a contingency fee basis, they will have an agreement that states out how much they will be paid if the case is won.
+When a lawyer is working on a contingency fee basis, they will have an agreement that states how much they will be paid if the case is won.
 That contingency fee lawyer will usually take about 33% of any settlement or award that the client receives.
-However, when working with a contingency attorney, a client may still need to pay for certain expenses in addition of the contingency fee, such as:
+However, when working with a contingency attorney, a client may still need to pay for certain expenses in addition to the contingency fee, such as:

-- Court and filing fees
+- Court and filing fees;

-- Discovery costs
+- Discovery costs;

-- Expert witnesses
+- Expert witnesses;

-- Fees related to securing medical or public records
+- Fees related to securing medical or public records;

-- Costs associated with copying and postage
+- Costs associated with copying and postage.

 Altogether, these additional costs could add up to hundreds of dollars or more.
 Contingency lawyers should make it clear to their clients that contingency agreements may also require the deduction of certain expenses in addition to the attorney’s contingency fee.
 It’s also important for contingency lawyers to understand how much time and work they actually put into their cases, which is where Smokeball’s law firm insights dashboards can help law firms understand more about their business.